tytydraco/yessleep/out/I_met_an_isolated_tribe_in_the_Amazon_forest_They_let_me_into_their_most_sacred_ritual.md

 I wrote everything down in my notebook in a kind of ecstasy, and kept asking the guide about his theory for the health of these people.
 It had to be genetic, I concluded, returning to the argument he had made in his article.
 But he shook his head and said no, he no longer believed that.
 Now he was convinced the secret lay in their diet, and above all in a herb that only grew in that region, called *Bede Dobo*, widely used by the Anurá in their rituals as a drink.

 “I drank it once,” he told me.
 “And I believe it’s the reason I’m still alive.
-Lung cancer has tried to take me more than once.”
+Lung cancer has tried to take me a few times.”

 “So they’ll offer us some tonight?”
 I asked, curious, and still processing the fact that I now knew what he had.